KSheokand/task-manager-fullstack/README.md

    npm install
    ```

-3. Create a `.env` file and configure the following variables:
+3. Create a `.env` file and configure:

    ```env
    PORT=5000